AMFI Registered Mutual Fund Distributor · ARN 119185

 Who Qualifies as an NRI?

-A Non-Resident Indian (NRI) is an Indian citizen who resides outside India for purposes of employment, business, or any other purpose that indicates their intention to stay outside India for an uncertain duration.
+A Non-Resident Indian (NRI) is an Indian citizen who resides outside India for purposes of employment, business, or any other purpose indicating their intention to stay outside India for an uncertain duration.

 You are considered a Non-Resident for tax purposes if you have been in India for: